lifuzhang1108/SiamMask-tracking/README.md

 Object Tracking: taking an initial bounding box, creating a unique ID for each of the initial targets, and then tracking each of them as they move around frames in a video, maintaining the ID assignment.

 ## Method
-- Environment setup
+1. Environment setup
-- Training base model
+2. Training base model
-- Training refine model
+3. Training refine model
-- Testing on DAVIS 2016
-- Recycling video demo

 ## Environment setup
 This code has been tested on MacOS